Our three day Tuscan Road Trip and stay at Villa I Barronci.

 Our interest in Siena was sparked many years ago we were gifted an original painting of the infamous Palio di Siena horse race by one of Richard’s relatives and it has taken pride of place in our living room ever since.
 So we were immensely excited to be visiting the site of the race, the town square, so we could see the actual stomping ground of the painting we love.
 And it was magnificent.
 We chose a coffee shop to sit and take in the surroundings and try to imagine the atmosphere of the 90 second race as the horses gallop around the outside of the square with spectators adorning the staged seating around the edge and filling the middle of the square.
 Part of me would love to be there to witness the race but another part of me knows I would be terrified for the horses and riders (many of whom get injured) and the risk to the spectators.

 Having finished our coffee we made our way to the cathedral which was in many ways more magnificent than the one in Florence, with beautiful marble statues and adornments.
 After an hour or so wandering the streets of Siena we made our way back to the car (armed with pizza slices for the journey) to continue the last leg of our road trip, a three hour drive to reach Civitavecchia.
 Having ticked three awesome destinations off of our bucket list we were eager to continue our Mediterranean journey with a 10 day cruise on the Crown Princess!

-Please visit our blog again soon to read about our Mediterranean cruise on the Crown Princess.
+Read about our Mediterranean cruise on the Crown Princess here.